The Regatta Foundation

 Governance and Leadership

-Founders: Keith and Joanne Black (brother and sister) are the owners of Regatta Group and established the foundation in 2007.
+Founders: Keith and Joanne Black (siblings) are the owners of Regatta Group and established the foundation in 2007.

 Trustees: The foundation has 3 trustees who receive no remuneration, payments, or benefits from the charity.
 Specific trustee names are not publicly available on the Charity Commission register.